-The authors and bloggers of a recent review paper on scientific blogging talked to Royal Society Open Science about their findings, submitting to the journal, and what blogs can do for the scientific community.
+The authors and bloggers of a review paper on scientific blogging talked to Royal Society Open Science about their findings, submitting to the journal, and what blogs can do for the scientific community.

 "Scientists blog for many reasons – some personal, others purely professional.
 For most bloggers, it’s a mix of the two.
 But despite all of the scientific blogging going on there’s little in the scientific literature about the benefits of blogging for the scientist and for science.
 As a step towards remedying this, we have just published a paper entitled “Bringing ecology blogging into the scientific fold: measuring reach and impact of science community blogs” in Royal Society Open Science.